 The Gazette's Publisher, Sharyn Skiles, has been with the company since 1988, originally serving as Business Manager.
 Through the years, she has assumed duties in circulation, advertising, editorial, and production.
 She became General Manager in 2004 and Publisher in 2007.

-The Gazette has 47 full and part-time employees and 81 newspaper carriers, who deliver the daily newspaper in 27 towns in Southwest Nebraska and Northwest Kansas.
-The newspaper is published Monday through Friday afternoons.
+The Gazette has 19 full and part-time employees and 28 newspaper carriers, who deliver the newspaper in Southwest Nebraska and Northwest Kansas.
+The newspaper is published Tuesday, Thursday and Friday afternoons.

 The newspaper's slogan -- printed daily in the masthead and inscribed in a plaque at the front door -- is: "Service is the rent we pay for the space we occupy in this world."